ingomohr/simple-jira-api/README.md

 * Calls REST end points on the Jira instance
 * Automatically closes the connection afterwards

+### Requirements
+- Java 17 JRE installed (or newer)
+- Access to some Jira instance (tested on Jira Server 8.22.6)

 ### How to Build
-:bulb: _This also builds the JAR-with-dependencies_

-(Requires Maven installed)
+- You need Maven installed (e.g. 3.8.6)

 On your terminal run:
 ```
 mvn clean install
 ```
+:bulb: _This also builds the JAR-with-dependencies_